Top 5 Reasons American Students Should Study in Australia or New Zealand

 Australia’s post-study work visa options can be attractive to American graduates who wish to gain international work experience after completing their studies.

-For American students considering medicine, dentistry, physiotherapy, veterinary medicine, law, or any other area of study, Australian universities offer a compelling combination of high-quality, globally recognized programs, adventurous lifestyles, and numerous post-study work options.
+For American students considering medicine, physical therapy, occupational therapy, vet medicine, law, or any other area of study, Australian and New Zealand universities offer a compelling combination of high-quality, globally recognized programs, adventurous lifestyles, and numerous post-study work options.
 Plus, with comparable tuition fees and living expenses, there really is no downside!

 *